Nirajsah/CozaStore/README.md

 ## Getting Started

-This is a E-commerce site build with Next.js 13.4+ and tailwind CSS All the commits will be done only on main branch.
+This is an E-commerce site build with Next.js 13.4+ and tailwind CSS All the commits will be done only on main branch.
 I will be updating the readme file as the site progresses.